Flavorful leptoquarks at the LHC and beyond: Spin 1: Conclusions

 We work out single- and pair production cross sections in three quark flavor benchmarks: a hierarchical one (\ref{eq:scenario_A}), with dominant coupling to third generation quarks, a flipped one (\ref{eq:scenario_B}), with dominant coupling to second generation quarks, and a democratic one (\ref{eq:scenario_C}).
 Reinterpreting a recent ATLAS search for pair-produced scalar leptoquarks~\cite{Aad:2020iuy} we obtain the mass limit $M_{V_1}> 1.4$ TeV for $\kappa=-0.3$, and higher otherwise.
 Analogous limits can be derived for $V_3$, neglecting mass splitting within the multiplet, as $M_{V_3}>1.6\,\text{TeV}$ for $\kappa=-0.3$.
 Limits for gauge-type leptoquarks ($\kappa=1$), or without the $\kappa$-term are stronger, see Sec.~\ref{Current bounds}.

 The future reach at the HL-LHC, with $\sqrt{s}=14$ TeV and $3\,\mbox{ab}^{-1}$, the HE-LHC with 27 TeV and $15 \mbox{ab}^{-1}$ and the FCC-hh with 100 TeV and $20\,\mbox{ab}^{-1}$ is shown in Figs.~\ref{fig:production-mu} and \ref{fig:mass_scan_plot_V3}, and summarized in Table \ref{tab:mass_reach}.
 For $\kappa=1$, the maximal reach for $V_1$ is 3 TeV (HL-LHC), $5.5$ TeV (HE-LHC) and $19.9$ TeV (FCC-hh).
 The reach for the triplet $V_3$ is similar in single production and the hierarchical pattern, and generically larger otherwise.
 All cross sections become larger for larger value of the parameter $| \kappa|$, as illustrated in Fig.~\ref{fig:kappa_dep}, and improve the mass reach.
 Results are based on extrapolations of CMS~\cite{Khachatryan:2015qda} and ATLAS \cite{Aad:2020iuy} searches.
 Pair production has larger cross sections due to the strong interaction until phase space suppression kicks in and single production takes over, as demonstrated quantitatively in Fig.~\ref{fig:sqrts_vs_mass}.
 Single production is, however, valuable on its own as it is sensitive to the flavor patterns in the new physics sector.
 The flipped pattern with subject to the larger pdf gives largest cross sections, followed by the hierarchical one, see also Fig.~\ref{fig:mass_scan_plot_combined}.
-We find similar cross sections for $V_1$ and the scalar leptoquark $S_3$ in pair production while in single production the scalar ones are a few times lower \cite{Hiller:2018wbv}.

 Recent works suggest to study resonant production from lepton-quark fusion at the LHC via lepton pdfs.
 Similar to single production the cross section is sensitive to flavor, as shown in Fig.~\ref{fig:resonant_production} for the HL-LHC.
 A full study of efficiencies also at future machines is beyond the scope of this work.